 I accompanied 5 techs to residential and commercial sites and observed their typical work postures and movements first-hand (i.e., kneeling, climbing, lifting, pushing, pulling).

 We also talked about how their daily work affected their physical health.
 Some just dealt with the pain, while others had become more proactive about their health after sustaining injuries.

-Ultimately, they wanted to continue to work in the field for as long as possible, as free from pain as possible.
+Ultimately, they wanted to continue to work in the field, as free from pain as possible.

 I developed two personas based on the research gathered.
 These allowed me to remain focused on the needs of the audience.

 Finally, I specified the user requirements to ensure the content met each user’s specific goals.
 (The team leads’ requirements came from the initial brief.)